crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 * 1 points - Implement a statistical unigram model
 * 2 points - Answer the survey questions
 * Extra credit (1 point) - Reverse engineer the optimal decision tree as a rule based classifier.
+* Extra credit (1 point) - To the student(s) who produce the classifier with the higest average test accuracy.

 </div>
 </div>